Arepa: Production

 Initially, arepa flour was made by grinding maize at home.
 In the 1950s, precooked arepa flour was invented by Dr. Luis Caballero Mejías, a Venezuelan engineer, and became an instant success.
 The flour is mixed with water and salt, and occasionally oil, butter, eggs or milk.
 Because the flour is already cooked, the blend forms into patties easily.
 After being kneaded and formed, the patties are fried, grilled, or baked.
 Some varieties of arepas are made with "peeled" corn using the nixtamalization process; they are known as arepa pelada.

 Arepa flour is specially prepared (cooked in water, then dried) for making arepas and other maize dough-based dishes, such as hallacas, bollos, tamales, empanadas, atole and chicha.
 The flour may be called masarepa, masa de arepa, masa al instante, or harina precocida.
 It is not nixtamalized.
 The most popular brand names of maize flour are Harina PAN and Harina Juana in Venezuela produced by the companies Alimentos Polar and Monaca; Doñarepa in Colombia produced by the company Harinera del Valle; and Goya elsewhere.

 However, in countries such as Colombia, it is not common to reconstitute corn flour as it is in Venezuela.
-Thus, in Colombia, it is more common to see pre-roasted arepas ready for consumption in stores and supermarkets, giving rise to an industry that in 2019 alone had sales of USD $124 million with companies such as Arepas Sary and Alpina Productos Alimenticios.
+Thus, in Colombia, it is more common to see pre-roasted arepas ready for consumption in stores and supermarkets, giving rise to an industry that in 2019 alone had sales of US$124 million with companies such as Arepas Sary and Alpina Productos Alimenticios.